 (c) The quorum shall be five members.

-(d) Notice of meetings shall be given at the previous Executive meeting or by the Executive Officer in writing not less than three days, prior to the date of the meeting, to all Executive members or in an emergency, by such other notice as shall be ratified by the Executive.
+(d) Notice of meetings shall be given at the previous Executive meeting or by the Secretariat in writing not less than three days, prior to the date of the meeting, to all Executive Officers and Executive Members or in an emergency, by such other notice as shall be ratified by the Executive.

 (e) All meetings of the Executive shall be closed meetings with minutes of all meetings being available for members.